StrataFoundation/strata/packages/docs/blog/2021-12-21-governance/index.md

 Have you been deploying your programs with `solana program deploy` with deploy keys on your local file system?
 While it works for prototyping, it's not great for a production program on mainnet that's holding real money.

-Local deploy keys are a security risk.
+Local file system deploy keys are a security risk.
 If your computer is compromised, a hacker could take the deploy keys and do whatever they want with your program; including siphon all funds stored in or owned by the program.

 Multisigs are great for simplicity, but with governance you can transfer voting shares around.
 You can also change the voting settings as the project evolves.
 It's also got a nifty UI!